With the extreme close-up camera shot... You can get "Up Close and Personal" with with the subject of your shot...!

 Another form of the extreme close-up is the "Italian Shot".

-This shot is where only a person's eyes are visible.
+This shot is where only a person's eyes are prominent.

 It was named after the movie genre of Italian-Westerns by director Sergio Leone which established the popularity of this particular shot.